Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-001_Procurement_Request.md

 The shipment may be accepted when:

 - Quantity received equals quantity ordered.
-- Manufacturer and model match the approved procurement.
+- Item identity matches the approved procurement.
-- Measurement range and output match specified requirements.
+- Applicable material and technical requirements are satisfied.
-- Equipment is free from visible shipping damage.
+- Components are free from visible shipping damage or defects.
-- Required calibration documentation is included.
+- Required final inspection documentation is included.
-- Required Certificate of Conformance is included.
+- Required material traceability documentation is included and sufficiently identifiable to the delivered components.
 - Receiving inspection has been completed and documented.

-Items that do not satisfy the established acceptance criteria must be evaluated before acceptance or release for use.
+Items that do not satisfy the established acceptance criteria must be placed on hold or otherwise controlled pending evaluation and disposition.

 ---